google/xls/docs_src/bazel_rules_macros.md

 A dslx test executes the tests and quick checks of a DSLX source file.

+!!!
+WARNING
+    Running this test rule in default `fastbuild` compilation mode is not recommended for runtime performance.
+Using `opt` compilation mode may result in tests running multiple times faster.

 Examples:

 1. xls_dslx_test on DSLX source files.